We are #NormandyStrong!

 Welcome to the Normandy Schools Collaborative, Home of Viking Pride!

 The Normandy Schools Collaborative is a family of educators, administrators, support staff, community members, and parents committed to providing a high-quality education to each of the 3,100 students enrolled in our schools.
 For our teachers and staff, our work is more than a job.
-It is our mission to improve the lives of our students by equipping them with the tools to solve 21st Century challenges.
+It is our mission to prepare global leaders for college, career and productive citizenship by empowering a community of confident learners and valuing the unique contributions of every student.

 To ensure a strong foundation for our youngest scholars, Normandy’s state-of-the-art Early Learning Center is a collaborative environment filled with exploration and excitement, engaging students in hands-on learning with real world connections.
 We continue to focus on building future scholars at an early age by emphasizing hands-on, creative exploration that enhances all areas of development: social, emotional, intellectual and physical.

-Beginning with the 2019-2020 school year, Normandy now has a grade 1-8 “EleMiddle” model.
+Beginning with the 2019-2020 school year, Normandy elementary schools follow a grade 1-8 “EleMiddle” model.
 Prior to reconfiguring the elementary and middle schools, NSC leaders analyzed the district’s performance data and found that academic progress consistently stalled when students reached middle school.
 This in turn put students below grade-level going into high school.
 Based on the data and research conducted, the decision was made to change the configuration of our elementary and middle schools to the “EleMiddle” model.

 For our exceptionally talented students, we provide the Gifted and Talented Education (G.A.T.E.) program for grades 2-8.
 At the high school, we are realigning curriculum to prepare students to meet workforce needs and college readiness.
 We are working with local businesses and corporations to develop internship and apprenticeship programs.
 Students may choose courses in the Project Lead the Way curriculum which includes Engineering, Biomedical Sciences, and Entrepreneurship, in addition to Advanced Placement and dual credit/dual enrollment courses with St. Louis Community College and Lindenwood University.
 Normandy High School also provides Career Pathways in entrepreneurship, performing arts, and STEM (science, technology, engineering, and mathematics), offering students a specialized and targeted development plan to prepare them for life after graduation.